-In particular, people liked 30% cacao chocolate paired with the liqueur wine, balsamic vinegar, black tea, Port wine, sparkling wine, Lambrusco wine, coffee, and grappa.
+In particular, people liked 30% cocoa chocolate paired with the liqueur wine, balsamic vinegar, black tea, Port wine, sparkling wine, Lambrusco wine, coffee, and grappa.

-For the 70% cacao chocolate, balsamic vinegar was the best match.
+For the 70% cocoa chocolate, balsamic vinegar was the best match.
 (Remember that the study took place in Italy.
 Indeed a chocolate pairing I should try.)
-Liqueur wine, Belgian stout, and sparkling wine, all paired with the 70% cacao chocolate, but much less than the balsamic vinegar.
+Liqueur wine, Belgian stout, and sparkling wine, all paired with the 70% cocoa chocolate, but much less than the balsamic vinegar.

 The challenge came with the 99% cocoa chocolate.
 I can expect this chocolate to be extremely bitter and very slow to melt in the mouth as it does not contain much fat or sugar.
 Balsamic vinegar (again) was the best match.

 Balsamic vinegar is sour and viscous and often has sweet aromatics notes.
 These sensations can balance the bitter taste and dry mouthfeel of the chocolate when both are in the mouth.